YottaDB/YDBDoc/libyottadb/SimpleAPI.rst

 **Note:** the parameter list **must** be terminated by a NULL pointer.

-Deletes the root node in each of the local or global variable trees or sub-trees specified, leaving the sub-trees intact.
+Deletes the root node in each of the local or global variable trees or subtrees specified, leaving the subtrees intact.

 =================
 Programming Notes